 Please drive safely on Powys roads

-"I was shocked to hear of some of the 'near misses' that have happened at roadworks throughout the county due to the carelessness of some drivers.
+"The number of 'near misses' that our teams encounter due to the negligence of some drivers is unacceptable.
 Our highways teams need your help to stay safe, so please drive carefully so they can get home to their families.

 "The safety of our staff is paramount, and dangerous driving through roadworks must stop."

-You can keep up to date with the plight of our highways teams during Road Safety Week, by following the council's social media pages:
+You can keep up to date with the plight of our highways teams during the week, by following the council's social media pages: